joex2022/ProgrammingAssignment2/README.md

-##This is Joe's assignment for R-programming week 3
+##This is Joe's assignment for R-programming week 3 - peer review assignment